vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 Note that `A3` and `A8` holds are not used because pilots cannot visually check the approaches are clear before entering the runway.

----

-## Auckland Delivery

-### Responsibilites

-Auckland Delivery is responsible for the pre-departure issuing of IFR route clearances and VFR departure instructions at Auckland Airport.

-Auckland Delivery shall also attempt to update the aircraft tags as much as possible to enable any information regarding the aircraft to be transferred to the next controller.

-### Route Clearances

-The SIDs are detailed in the table on the [Departures Page](../NZAA/Departures.md).

-Controllers should consider aircraft performance before assigning a SID.
-If in doubt, issue the AUCKLAND non-RNAV departures as these only require the default 3.3% climb gradient, or whatever vatSys assigns.

-The notes on the SID table should assist in the SID assignment and streamline the process.
-On rare occasions the default SID may not be preferred - pilots may request any available alternative, including instructions in plain language.
-Requests not to fly the default SID require coordination closer to take-off time,  so inform pilots requesting an alternative they will get amended departure instructions from TWR at the holding point.

-All SIDs require RNAV/GNSS unless otherwise stated.